|

 throws IOException

-Instantiates an ConsecutivelyNumberedFilenames object which returns Files with file names which are based on a format string, located in the directory specified.
-The numbering will be consecutive from the specified value.
+returns Files with file names which are based on a format string,

-For a case where the parent directory is /foo/bar/, and the specified value is 5, with format string image-%d:
+specified value is 5, with format string image-%d:

-IOException - If the specified directory path is not a directory, or if does not exist.
+IOException - If the specified directory path is not a directory,

 public Iterator<File> iterator()